metalink-dev/pymetalink/README.txt

 # -----------
 # - Added custom HTTP header support
 # - Added option to parse an HTML file for .metalink files to check
-# - Started Debian packaging
 # - Added a beta feature for media streaming
-# - Added a minimal GUI for checking
 # - Various bugfixes
 #
 # Version 4.2